SQConnect/Quantify-Public-documentation/MASTER_MANUAL.md

 Quantify is a sophisticated, event-driven trading analytics platform designed for the rapid development and deployment of algorithmic trading strategies.
 It combines advanced machine learning, sentiment analysis, real-time data processing, and comprehensive risk management to provide a complete solution for quantitative trading.

 ### Key Features
-- **Event-Driven Architecture**: A powerful core event bus for handling everything from market data to order notifications.
+- **Event-Driven Architecture**: A powerful core event bus for handling everything from market data to order notifications, including DOM (Depth of Market) and advanced event types.
 - **Centralized Strategy Management**: A robust framework for running multiple strategies concurrently, managed via a CLI or direct database commands.
 - **Real-time Monitoring**: Live health, performance, and resource monitoring for all running strategies.
 - **Multi-Asset Support**: Built-in support for equities, options, and futures.
-- **Advanced Analysis**: Integrated tools for technical analysis, pattern recognition, and options greeks.
+- **Advanced Analysis**: Integrated tools for technical analysis, pattern recognition, options greeks, and order flow analysis.
-- **Broker Integration**: A modular broker interface to connect to various exchanges and data providers.
+- **Broker Integration**: A modular broker interface to connect to various exchanges and data providers, with broker-side normalization and sorting for futures chains.
 - **Database Control**: Interact with and control strategies by inserting commands into a central database.

 ---